 2016 19.86±0.05 90.9±0.5 4.34±0.03

-As I pointed out in my book, the values of r²/T for each planet are equal within the uncertainties, and this does verify Kepler’s second law.
+As I pointed out in my book, the values of d²/T for each planet are equal within the uncertainties, and this does verify Kepler’s second law.
 They should be approximately equal to a²/P, where a is the semi-major axis and P is the sidereal period.
 There is also a factor of √(1 – e²).
-This is close enough to 1 compared with the precision of my values, but I do try to take it into account in my analysis of results for Mars.
+I could assume this is close enough to 1 compared with the precision of my values, but I shall take it into account at the end of my analysis of the results, and also for Mars on its page.
 The new step I am taking now is to apply Kepler’s third law.
 If a is measured in astronomical units and P is measured in Earth years, which are the units used in the tables here, Kepler’s third law is that P² = a³.
 Then the ratio a²/P is just equal to the square root of a or the cube root of P. That is

 a = (a²/P)², P = (a²/P)³.